GoogleChrome/chrome-extensions-samples/api-samples/default_command_override/README.md

 # chrome.cookies

-This sample demonstrates using the `chrome.commands` API to create a new keyboard macro for switching tabs in the browser window.
+This sample demonstrates the `chrome.commands` API by creating a new keyboard macro for switching tabs in the browser window.

 ## Overview